 How do I compile from Git?

-Our “Installing From Git” page contains all the information about compiling and installing from Git.
+Our installation guide contains all the information about compiling and installing from Git.

 Where do I find some more information about OFX parameters?